lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 humming or whistling.
 For both humming and whistling, the note is slightly slanted.

-The next thing I tried was trying to quantize these notes into blocks, single note chunks, like notes on a piano or a keyboard.
+The next thing I tried was quantizing these notes into blocks, single note chunks, like notes on a piano or a keyboard.
 To do that, I used the Constant Q Transform, or CQT.
 It also has a lesser-known sibling called VQT, but I tried it, and it was lacking.